-The underlying framework of Ground Loop Design is based on two modules that permit flexibility in the addition and modification of components related to geothermal designs.
+The underlying framework of Ground Loop Design is based on three modules that permit flexibility in the addition and modification of components related to geothermal designs.
 The first is the heat pump module, which takes a representative amount of data from the heat pump specifications and then uses it for the automatic pump selection features.
-The second is the loads module, which provides an organized method for entering the heat gains or losses of an installation.
+The second and third are the average block and zone loads modules, which provide organized methods for entering the heat gains or losses for an installation.
 Because the heat pump and loads modules are closely related, users can match heat pumps to the loads automatically or manually.